moving to london

 Don’t forget about council tax, a local tax that covers services like waste collection and street cleaning, which you’ll need to budget for.

-Is London Safe To Live iN?
+Is London Safe To Live In?

 Like any big city, London has its ups and downs when it comes to safety.